randomPoison/randomPoison.github.io/_drafts/returning-self.md

 No Chaining At All
 ------------------

 Let's say you're a boring person and don't want to use method chaining at all, plain-old method calls are enough for you.
-If that's the case, the `move_ref` version can also be used to modify the value without chaining, e.g.:
+If that's the case, the `chain_ref` version can also be used to modify the value without chaining, e.g.:

 ```rust
 let mut foo = Foo::default();